Alluxio/alluxio/docs/en/Running-Alluxio-Fault-Tolerant-on-EC2.md

 Note that the `<number of machines>` above should be larger than or equal to `Masters` set in `deploy/vagrant/conf/alluxio.yml`.

-Each node of the cluster has a Alluxio worker and each master node has a Alluxio master.
+Each node of the cluster has an Alluxio worker and each master node has an Alluxio master.
 The leader is in one of the master nodes.

 # Access the cluster